Those magnificent links

 links can be copied into emails, social media messages

-and be in most on-line documents types.
+and be in many on-line document file types.

 o

-the chain of previous links and pages.
+the user through the chain of previous links and pages.

 o

-a user can opt for a link to
+a user can opt for a link to new site, becomes

-new site, becomes absorbed in it, and not return to the original site.
+absorbed in it, and not return to the original site.

 o